 Introduction

 Developmental psychology has shifted from stage-based models that emphasized fixed sequences toward lifespan approaches that prioritize plasticity, timing, and context.
-At the core of this shift is the understanding that early foundations matter, yet they are not destiny.
+Consider this: at the core of this shift is the understanding that early foundations matter, yet they are not destiny.
 The increasing sophistication of research methods, including longitudinal designs, neuroimaging, and behavioral genetics, has revealed how sensitive periods, cumulative risk, and protective factors combine to influence outcomes across cognitive, emotional, and social domains Less friction, more output..

 Historical Shifts and Contemporary Directions